JereRamirez/Meetups/README.txt

 MEETUPS
+(Java + SpringBoot)

 API to manage your meetups

 Swagger: http://localhost:8080/swagger-ui.html
 To test endpoints through Postman you need to provide "Basic Auth" in the Authorization tab.
+Roles authorizations can be found in the "SecurityConfiguration" class.

 This application enables you to get information about your meetups.